brthor/pycharm-docker-interpreter-local-template/README.md

 This script is used to execute arbitrary commands inside a separate dev environment container.
 For example `./dev/d-exec.sh python3 -m main` would execute the script `main.py` located at the repo root.

-Usually you would use PyCharm
+In most cases you would instead use a PyCharm run configuration to run your code inside the main interpreter container.